Summary report

 e.
 Risk of Social Exclusion of Rural Areas and Farmers.

-The idealisation of the rural environment overlooks the existence not only of situations of social exclusion, but also of a number of rural barriers that contribute experience of social and geographical isolation and exclusion, such as restricted and a limited supply of services to the rural population, the lack of social meeting places and social life, the deterioration and scarcity of the of housing stock, the spatial-temporal limitations of accessible public transport.
+The idealisation of the rural environment overlooks the existence not only of situations of social exclusion, but also of a number of rural barriers that contribute experience of social and geographical isolation and exclusion, such as restricted and a limited supply of services to the rural population, the lack of social meeting places and social life, the deterioration and scarcity of housing stock, the spatial-temporal limitations of accessible public transport.

 However, not all rural areas are exposed to such restrictions or these problems in the same way, they have better capacities or resources to overcome such negative consequences.
 Nonetheless in the rural environment, whatever it may be, there are deficiencies and problems that lead to social isolation and exclusion, in such a way that their impact is greater and gives rise to more serious and complex situations than in areas with more resources as in the case within urban areas.